Sunak did not remove names from Johnson’s peerages list, insists minister

 The letter, dated February 5, contains the seven peerages announced on Friday, along with a redacted name of a person who took the “personal decision to withdraw themselves”.

-Holac has, according to the Institute for Government think tank, confirmed it rejected eight peerage nominees put forward by Mr Johnson on the grounds of propriety.
+Holac has confirmed it did not support eight peerage nominees put forward by Mr Johnson.
+The Institute for Government think tank said the commission had done so on grounds of propriety.

-There has been a suggestion that Holac would not approve peerages for MPs unless they were due to stand down immediately or were prepared to do so within six months.
+In a statement, a spokeswoman for Holac said: “all nominations made by Mr Johnson were received” by the commission but that it would not be drawn on who the individuals were.

+She told PA that “as a principle” those approved for a Lords appointment could not be sitting MPs.

 Asked on Sky’s Sophy Ridge On Sunday programme whether there had been a misunderstanding on Team Johnson’s part, Mr Shapps said: “Occasionally Boris wouldn’t be all over the detail, I don’t know whether that’s what happened in this particular case.”